-For those who can not physically or mentally stop drinking, Chamberlain goes on to advise “Recovery Centers of America is one the few national integrative recovery systems in the US for which in-network insurance benefits can be used for medical detox and rehabilitation services.
-Others rely on out of network benefits or are entirely out of pocket which creates a hardship for families.”
+For those who can not physically or mentally stop drinking, Chamberlain goes on to advise, “Recovery Centers of America is one the few national integrative recovery systems in the US for which in-network insurance benefits can be used for medical detox and rehabilitation services.
+Others rely on out-of-network benefits or are entirely out of pocket, which creates a hardship for families.”

 Furthermore, it is important to note that there are several options for people looking for support if they would like to stop their alcohol consumption to prevent or address alcohol use disorder.

-Sober Curious is Not All-or-Nothing
+Sober Curious Is Not All-or-Nothing

 It’s important to note that sober curious is not an all-or-nothing approach to changing your relationship with alcohol.
 This lifestyle fosters a deeper connection with your motives as you explore the triggers of your drinking.

 After choosing to abstain from drinking for a period of time, you will have more clarity.
 You may decide to never drink again.
 Or having a cocktail on special occasions might be the best approach for your life.
 Many people on the sober curious journey choose their own path only after they decide to put a pause on their alcohol during a time of duress.
-Whether you decide to mindfully drink or abstain indefinitely, adapting a sober curious parenting style will enrich a deeper understanding of your motives for drinking.
+Whether you decide to mindfully drink or abstain indefinitely, adopting a sober curious parenting style will enrich a deeper understanding of your motives for drinking.